1923 Torbat-e Heydarieh earthquake: Earthquake

 The Doruneh Fault zone is one of the longest and most geologically prominent faults in Iran.
 It is a sinistral strike-slip fault with an annual slip rate of 2.5 mm.
-No large earthquakes has been associated with the fault in historical times although the 1923 event, moderate in magnitude, is a possible candidate.
+No large earthquakes has been associated with the fault in historical times although the 1923 event, moderate in magnitude, may have been caused by movement on this fault.
 Large earthquakes are thought to occur along the fault every 2,000 years.

 Based on its macroseismic effects, the meizoseismal area was probably no larger than 60 km2 and had a radius no further than 5 km.
 The Modified Mercalli intensity in the area was evaluated at VIII (Severe) based on reports of people and animals being tossed to the floor.
 There were no surface ruptures observed along the Doruneh Fault zone though limited land slumping occurred near channels and qanats which were not tectonic in origin.
 Modified Mercalli intensities no greater than VI (Strong) followed along a predominantly easternly trend from the epicenter and covered a 1,000 km2 area.